A city that tried to regulate guns

 Weaver said nearly all of Boulder’s legal defense has been provided free by law firms interested in gun control.

 “My heart is broken,” said Grano, who resigned from the council to work for Rep. Joe Neguse (D-Colo.), who received undergraduate and law degrees from the University of Colorado at Boulder.
-“We we tried so hard to prevent this from happening, yet here we are.”
+“We tried so hard to prevent this from happening, yet here we are.”